prominenceai/deepstream-services-library/docs/overview.md

 Two live decode Sources that.
 * Universal Resource Identifier (URI) Source - supports non-live files as well.
-* Real-time Streaming Protocol (RTSP) Source - over the SOM's eithernet port or streaming wirelessly.
+* Real-time Streaming Protocol (RTSP) Source - over the SOM's ethernet port or WiFi link.

 Two non-live Sources
 * File Source that is derived from the URI Decode Source with some of the parameters fixed.